Boeing CEO sees ‘endgame’ in effort to lift grounding of 737 MAX

-Boeing is in the “endgame” of preparing its 737 Max to return to the commercial market after two deadly crashes prompted a global grounding more than six months ago, Chief Executive Officer Dennis Muilenburg said in an interview.
+Boeing is in the “endgame” of preparing its 737 MAX to return to the commercial market after two deadly crashes prompted a global grounding more than six months ago, Chief Executive Officer Dennis Muilenburg said in an interview.

-The planemaker is fine-tuning a software upgrade for the Max’s flight-control computers in its simulation lab, girding for the evaluation of a final version by line pilots — all while discussing the timing of the certification flight with U.S. officials.
+The company is fine-tuning a software upgrade for the Max’s flight-control computers in its simulation lab, girding for the evaluation of a final version by line pilots — all while discussing the timing of the certification flight with U.S. officials.
 That’s the final hurdle before the Federal Aviation Administration determines whether the flying ban can be lifted, Muilenburg said Monday.

 The CEO is also shaking up Boeing’s organizational structure to sharpen its focus on safety after the Ethiopian and Lion Air tragedies, although moves will fall short of the executive overhaul sought by some victim advocates.